chrisdjscott/Atoman/README.md

 You can either build the code in-place or install it into the Python site-packages directory, for example within a [virtualenv](http://virtualenv.readthedocs.org/en/latest/).

 In both cases you should first copy the config file: `cp setup.cfg.example setup.cfg` and add/edit any relevant sections.
-Normally this file can be left as is.
+There are some comments in the file although, although normally it can be left as is.

 ### In-place build